leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
 The more fun topic for most people.
 This is at a basic level though and is more aimed at do you know the most common web-app problems, when you see id= what do you instantly think?
 Do you know the characters that commonly trigger XSS, Sql Injection and command injection?.
-Do you know how to sweep systesm with nmap, query information from database servers, brute force both http simple and http form authentication, brute SNMP and get information from it.
+Do you know how to sweep systems with nmap or your vulnerability scanner of choice, query information from database servers, brute force both http simple and http form authentication, brute SNMP and get information from it.
 How can you find content on web servers, and how do you get valid users from NFS, DB's, SMTP ,Windows, and finger services?
 </td>
 </tr>